jaenib/setseeker/README.md

 # run

+Put MP3s into 'sets' folder.

+run all:

   execute launcher.sh from command line as: <code> ./launcher.sh </code>

-Put MP3s into 'sets' folder.
+or run fileshazzer.py to process them, results will be in the 'tracklists' folder.

+  If the code seems stuck be patient, its shazam api limiting calls, it will continue.

+  Bad results?

-  Optionally find segment_length variable at the top of fileshazzer.py and change it.
+   find segment_length variable at the top of fileshazzer.py and change it.

    Default 30s go up if your set consists of longer tracks / your tracklists get more than 4 instances of the same id / things are taking too long.

-Run fileshazzer.py again to process them, results will be in the 'tracklists' folder.

-  If the code seems stuck be patient, its shazam api limiting calls, it will continue.

 # example result

 Final Tracklist:<br>
 [00:01:00] Umek - Center of Gravity<br>
-[00:02:30] Steve Aoki - Double Helix<br>
 [00:13:30] Sade - Like Tattoo<br>
 [00:21:00] Zimmie Gix - Absolute Chill<br>
 [00:21:30] Andrea Frisina & Irregular Synth - Dub City<br>